aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ## Discussion

 As other studies showed, JSON responses are lighter and faster to download.
 They are thus better suited to mobile devices where data caps and slower mobile networks are real limitations.
-XML and GML suit situations where strict adherence to a schema is critical to process success.
+XML and GML suit situations where strict adherence to schema is critical to process success.

 The frequency distributions of response times are heavily skewed towards shorter timeframes.
 Regardless of the dimension studied (for instance OGC versus Esri, XML versus JSON versus image data) the bulk of response times fell within the same order of magnitude.
 The fact that our charts need a logarithmic axis for response time to show the interquartile range indicates that Landgate's servers are suitable for the range of mobile situations investigated.